Beach Bum

 The condo complex

-We had a mini-nightmare when we arrived after Midnight in Hilton Head Island.
+We had a mini-nightmare when we arrived after 12 Midnight on Hilton Head Island.
 Our GPS took us to the wrong condominium complex!
 Apparently there are a ton of condominium complexes in Hilton Head plus the roundabouts throw the GPS’s off.
 Long story short, we almost thought we would be sleeping in our mini van the first night as my key would not work to what we thought was our unit.
 Thank God the realtor was up and returned my frantic call.
 He quickly re-directed us to the right complex and we were happy, tired campers.
 Whew, that was close (smile).

 The outdoor pool at the condo complex